Good Hotel Guide Review

 all year except 1 week at Christmas.

-drawing room, reading room, restaurant, free Wi-Fi, in-room TV (Freeview), terrace, café/deli, 1-acre garden, unsuitable for disabled.
+drawing room, reading room, restaurant, in-room TV (Freeview), terrace, café/deli, 1-acre garden, limited guest parking, EV charging, café wheelchair accessible.

 all day in public areas.

-allowed in some bedrooms (£10 per day), lounges, not in restaurant.
+allowed in some bedrooms (£10 per night), public rooms.